 Mashable is a source for technology, digital culture, and entertaining content for the audience around the globe.
-Though it seems too much of everything, you will find top news there.
+Though it seems too much of everything, you will find top global marketing news there.
 We especially like their materials about companies, e.g. this one about Amazon’s first Black Friday deals – impressive stats to consider.
 So, think about joining 45 million of monthly users and either subscribe for email updates or follow them on social media.

 Marketing Land covers almost everything you can imagine related to digital marketing: SMM, SEO, SEM, mobile, analytics, display, retail, and more.
-What is great is that they post on a daily basis.
+What is great is that they post digital marketing news on a daily basis.
 There, you can both learn new technologies and improve your soft skills.
 For instance, this short read provides easy-to-implement pieces of advice on how to build better agency-client relationships.